torrancecui/Blockchain-Dictionary/README.md

 ````
 Fixes the link failure between two server nodes.

-# Known Bugs:
+## Known Bugs:

 Trouble connecting to other running servers sometimes.
 Working on this issue.
-Sometimes have to restart environment to avoid "address already in use" error.
+Also, the user sometimes have to restart environment to avoid "address already in use" error.

-# Developed by Torrance Cui 2021
+### Developed by Torrance Cui 2021